Dutch anti-Islam MP in court on hate speech charges

 Outside the heavily-fortified court complex, a handful of supporters, waving Dutch flags and scarfs, gathered early Friday watched by dozens of police and gendarmes.

 Security forces lined the road to the high-security complex, a few kilometres (miles) outside Schiphol Airport.

 Some supporters wore pink hats depicting a cartoon pig, seen as an apparent insult to Islam and Muslims.

-The influx of refugees into The Netherlands has polarised Dutch society, with Wilder's party tapping into popular discontent and currently topping opinion polls.
+The spike in the numbers of refugees arriving in The Netherlands has polarised Dutch society, with Wilders's party tapping into popular discontent and currently topping opinion polls.

 Wilders has denounced the decision to prosecute him as "incomprehensible," telling AFP in a recent interview that he was referring to a "criminal element" among Moroccans and not to the group as a whole.